streamlit/docs/content/library/advanced-features/app-testing/beyond-the-basics.md

 ## Working with Session State in app testing

-Just like with secrets, the `.session_state` attribute for `AppTest` let's you read and update Session State values using key notation (`at.session_state["my_key"]`), but not attribute notation (`at.session_state.my_key`).
+Just like with secrets, the `.session_state` attribute for `AppTest` lets you read and update Session State values using key notation (`at.session_state["my_key"]`) but not attribute notation (`at.session_state.my_key`).
 By manually declaring values in Session State, you can directly jump to a specific state instead of simulating many steps to get there.
 Additionally, the testing framework does not provide native support for multipage apps.
 An instance of `AppTest` can only test one page.
-You need to manually declare Session State values if you want to simulate a user having data from another page.
+You must manually declare Session State values to simulate a user carrying data from another page.

 ### Example: testing a multipage app

-Consider a simple multipage app where the first page can be used to modify a value in Session State.
-To test the second page, set Session State manually then run the simulated app within the test:
+Consider a simple multipage app where the first page can modify a value in Session State.
+To test the second page, set Session State manually and run the simulated app within the test:

-#### Project structure
+Project structure:

 ```none
 myproject/